-On January 23, 2019, the Board adopted a funding policy to contribute to the OPEB Trust equal to the Actuarially Determined Contribution (ADC) each year and establish an amortization period of 30 years.

-On July 24, 2019, the Board adopted a policy to change the amortization period and fully fund the ADC from 30 years to 10 years.
-For this valuation, the ADC is defined as the annual service cost, plus an amount to amortize the net OPEB liability over 10 years from 2018 on a level dollar basis, plus interest to account for the timing of contributions during the year.
+In 2019, the Board adopted a funding policy to contribute to the OPEB Trust equal to the actuarial determined contribution (ADC) each year and changed the amortization period of the net OPEB liability (asset) from 30 years to 10 years.
+For the current year's valuation, the ADC is defined as the annual service cost, plus an amount to amortize the net OPEB liability (asset) over 10 years beginning 2018 (year of inception) on a level dollar basis, plus interest to account for the timing of contributions during the year.